 Violations are broken down into two main categories – major violations and minor violations.
 Although this classification varies state-to-state and a definitive list isn’t concretely agreed upon, we often hear the following question – “what’s the difference between major driving violations versus minor driving violations?”

-We have the non-technical breakdown of major vs. minor traffic violations that even the most seasoned of safety professionals are looking for.
+We have the non-technical breakdown of major vs. minor traffic violations that even the most seasoned safety professionals are looking for.

 Different types of traffic violations

 What is a major traffic violation?

 Major violations are serious offenses that carry heavy weight when accounted for on an MVR.
 Oftentimes due to the severity of the action, major violations bring about both fines and jail time.
 Some major violations include:

 - Operating a vehicle under the influence

 - Driving with a suspended or invalid license

 - Behaviors including speed racing